 That’s not an easy question to answer.
 Today’s market offers everything from electric hand-held shears to heavy-duty, contractor-grade hedge trimmers.

 So how do you find the best hedge trimmer for your needs?
 There are many issues to consider: electric vs. gas, blade type, blade length, blade gap, and much more.
-We outline these considerations in our shopping guide, below.
+We outline these considerations in this shopping guide.

 Corded electric hedge trimmers are extremely easy to use.
 Just plug the tool in, press the trigger, and away you go.
 These trimmers are lightweight (typically five to seven pounds), quiet, and release no emissions.
 If you’re looking for a low-maintenance hedge trimmer for a small yard or garden, you may wish to consider this type.